-If you moved your website to another server or database and the paths to the production and staging site have been changed, WP Staging lost its connection to the staging site and you are not able to push the staging site to the production website any longer.
+If you moved your website to another server or database and the paths to the production and staging site have been changed, WP STAGING lost its connection to the staging site, and you can not push the staging site to the production website any longer.

 Instead, you’ll get a fatal error telling you that WP STAGING cannot find the staging site or the folder.